NVIDIA/grace-cpu-benchmarking-guide/src/index.md

 * [Developer Best Practices](developer/index.md): This section has general best practices information to develop for NVIDIA Grace.

 The sections can be read in any order, but we strongly recommend you begin by [tuning](platform.md) and [sanity checking](foundations/index.md) your platform.

-## License

-Unless otherwise indicated, this work is licensed under [The 3-Clause BSD License](https://opensource.org/license/bsd-3-clause/).
-Individual examples or attached source code may be under a different license.
-Check the related README or LICENSE files.